AyushRoy2001/Identification-and-Classification-of-Human-Mental-Stress-using-Physiological-Data-A-Low-Power-Hybri/README.md

 -Run the main.py with the models in appropriate memory locations w.r.t the code.

 # Authors :nerd_face:*
-Ayush Roy
+-Ayush Roy
-Arkaprovo Acharya
+-Arkaprovo Acharya
-Saborno Biswas
+-Saborno Biswas
-Susanta Ray
+-Susanta Ray
-Biswarup Ganguly
+-Biswarup Ganguly

 # Citation :thinking:*
 Please do cite our paper in case you find it useful for your research.